 Choose-one destination fields: Choose-one questions have two ways of describing each answer option: "Answer as displayed to the user" and "Underlying_value."
 If a destination field for a lookup is a choose-one question type, then you will need to specify which of these to use to determine which answer option to select.

 For example, suppose your form has a destination field that is a choose-one question with the following answer options:

-There are two answer options ...
-YES/1 and NO/0 ... that correspond to the radio buttons in the choose-one question.
+There are two answer options, YES/1 and NO/0, which correspond to the radio buttons in the choose-one question.

-But suppose your lookup table had 1/0 answers.
-In this case you would CHECK this option so the 1 or 0 values are used to determine which answer option to select.
-So if the lookup value is "1", then the YES/1 answer option is selected in the choose-one destination question.
-Conversely, if the lookup value is "0", then the NO/0 answer option is selected in the choose-one destination question.
+But suppose your lookup table contained 1/0 answers.
+In this case, you would check this option so that the 1/0 values are used to determine which answer option to select.
+So if the lookup value is 1, then the YES/1 answer option is selected in the choose-one destination question.
+Conversely, if the lookup value is 0, then the NO/0 answer option is selected is the choose-one destination question.

-Use as input for conditional lookups only – Check this option to improve speed if this widget is only being used to support conditional lookups later in your form.
+Use as input for conditional lookups only: Check this option to improve speed if this tool is only being used to support conditional lookups later in your form.
 Uncheck if you want full lookup functionality.